-School Goals for 2011-2012:
+School Goals for 2012-2013:

-Based on the review of student achievement using Provincial, District and school evidence, the goals set out in the Queen Mary School Plan for 2011 - 2012 are:
+Based on the review of student achievement using Provincial, District and school evidence, the goals set out in the Queen Mary's School Plan for 2012-2013.

-- 1. Goal 1: To Improve reading proficiency in students at the Primary (K-3) level. - 2.
-Goal 2: Providing a Safe and Caring School Environment, relative to a review and revision of Queen Mary's Emergency Management Plan.
+- 1. To Improve reading proficiency in students at the Primary (K-3) level. - 2.
+Providing a Safe and Caring School Environment, relative to a review and revision of Queen Mary's Emergency Management Plan.